Best Summer Programs in the Bay Area – 2026

 2) UC Berkeley Summer Programs

 In addition to residential, commuter, and virtual Pre-College Scholars, where students take undergraduate courses and immerse themselves in campus life, Berkeley offers a number of specialty Bay Area summer programs.
-Most notably, the Business Academy for Youth offers an intensive introduction to the world of business.
+Most notably, the High School Entrepreneurship Program offers an intensive introduction to the world of business.
 Through a mixture of academic instruction and team projects, students develop their confidence, communication, and presentation skills.
 Taught by Haas professors, students explore entrepreneurship, marketing, accounting, and organizational management, among other topics.
 Finally, at the culmination of the program, students present a business plan.
+This two-week program costs $7,950.

 There is also embARC, held at the College of Environmental Design.
 During this full-time, immersive experience, students dive into architecture, urban design, and material usage.
 Civic responsibility and sustainability are heavily emphasized.
-Additionally, there are field trips, gallery showcases, and a collaborative, community-focused design project.
+Accordingly, there are field trips, gallery showcases, and the opportunity to take part in building and designing a real project in partnership with a community organization.
 All the while, students spend time in the studio and receive personalized feedback on their work.
 Moreover, students attending these UC Berkeley summer programs earn college credit and the chance to build a college-ready design portfolio.
+This program will set you back $5,193 if you’re a domestic student and $8,233 if you’re international.
+(This doens’t even include housing costs.)

 3) Medical Immersion Summer Academy

 Founded by an emergency medicine clinician, these Bay Area summer programs partner with local hospitals and clinics.
 Consequently, high school students receive a tremendous level of hands-on clinical experience.
-Workshops include suturing, EKG, splinting, patient vitals, and many more.
-Moreover, students receive certifications in CPR, first aid, Stop the Bleed, Teen Mental Health First Aid, and Bloodborne Pathogens.
+Past workshops have included suturing, EKG, splinting, patient vitals, and many more.
+Moreover, students receive at least five health-focused certifications such as CPR, first aid, Stop the Bleed, Teen Mental Health First Aid, and Bloodborne Pathogens.
 They attend the program for six hours a day, and the cost includes all certifications, equipment, and lunch.

 Finally, clinicians mentor students and provide invaluable networking opportunities.
 For those interested in a healthcare career, MISA is an excellent way to receive foundational experiential knowledge.